aar0nm/PSM365Extras/README.md

 A basic _**Pre-Release**_ PowerShell module that allows users to easily execute functions that are not normally available in the current management command sets.

+This is the first time that I have attempted to create PS module and there may be a few issues within the code!

-Suggestions and comments are welcome on the repo discussion page, _**go easy on me!**_ This is the first time that I have touched upon any of the slightly more advanced features of PowerShell.
+Suggestions and comments are welcome on the repo discussion page, _**go easy on me!**_ :metal:

 ## Features